 Placemaking: Another Way of Loving Where You Live!
 (Photos of Lake Fork Improvement Projects)

 It takes dedicated people willing to work hard to bring about change.
-Making Places is not easy.
+Placemaking is not easy.
 It requires significant planning, design, staging and construction – all of which requires money.
-But once efforts succeed the quality-of-life of everyone experiencing the accomplishment is immeasurable; and the value of Place becomes immediately irreplaceable.
+But once efforts succeed the quality of life of everyone experiencing the accomplishment is immeasurable; and the value of Place becomes immediately irreplaceable.

 Finding money to fund Placemaking is always a difficult task.
 Without a large individual gift, the value of small gifts are often significantly diminished by time, rising costs and inflation.
 However, with dedicated Placemakers the “glass” is always above half-full and they keep working diligently until each goal is achieved and the project is complete.

 One such Placemaker is Camille Richard.
 Camille serves as the Executive Director of the Lake Fork Valley Conservancy, a small non-profit organization dedicated to improving the health of the natural environment and economy in and around Hinsdale County, Colorado and the other headwaters of the Colorado River Basin.
 At this time through her leadership, the conservancy is focusing on a series of riparian repairs and related bank improvements that enhance the Lake Fork of the Gunnison River and watersheds of the Cebolla Creek valleys.

 Richard works her magic with rubber bands, band aids, aspirin, grants and donations to keep her projects moving forward.
 It’s remarkable how she accomplishes so much with so little.
 During her tenure, she’s learned how to become a strong negotiator when it comes to securing additional easements for her projects.
 At the same time, property owners know the small slivers of additional land they contribute to the Conservancy significantly increases the economic value of their remaining property and greatly enhances placemaking.